 bought this set to go with my new bathroom furniture they look great, great price point ,smart looking the basin tap comes with the pop up waste so dont buy one as extra as i did that the only thing i did as it was a waste of money as one is included

-Adding a new set of bath taps is a fantastic (and affordable) way to transform the appearance of your bathtub.
-No matter what style of bath you have, your taps will add a real element of style to them.
-There are lots of various modern and traditional designs out there to choose from, but deciding what to go for is more than just a case of seeing which ones you like the look of; you also need to know some important bits of information before buying, which is why we've put together this handy guide to help you out.
+Adding a new set of bath taps is a fantastic and affordable way to transform the appearance of your bathtub.
+No matter what style of bath you have, your choice of bath tap will add a real element of style to it.
+There's so much choice with modern and traditional designs out there, but deciding which tap to go for is not always as easy as grabbing the one you like the look of.
+You also need to know some important bits of information before buying bath taps, which is why we've put together this handy guide to help buyers like you.

-Wall mounted bath taps: These taps are positioned on a wall just above the bathtub.
-They are ideal if you don't want to drill into your bath to fit taps and they are also great for concealing pipework for a more flush fitment.
+Wall mounted bath taps: Positioned on a wall just above the bathtub, these bath taps create an elegant and luxurious feature.
+They are ideal if you don't want to drill into your bath to fit the taps and they are great for concealing pipework for a flush fitment and tidier appearance.

-Bath shower mixer taps: Combining a shower handset with the taps, these items feature a handy cradle which houses the shower kit and diverter just above the taps.
-These items are not only practical, they are also stunning and there are plenty of options available for both modern and classic bathroom settings.
+Bath shower mixer taps: Combining a shower handset with taps, these items feature a handy cradle which houses the shower kit and diverter just above the taps.
+Not only practical, they also add a stunning look and there are plenty of options available for both contemporary and traditional bathroom settings.

-Freestanding bath taps: For a more luxurious feel, adding freestanding taps to your bath will transform the look of this area of the bathroom.
-These taps are placed next to the bath and are supported by stunning chrome stands which are great for giving off a designer look.
-Many of these feature bath shower mixers, giving you a complete bathing solution.
+Freestanding bath taps: For a more luxurious feel, pairing freestanding taps to your bath will completely transform the look of your bathroom creating an unforgettable look.
+Freestanding bath taps are placed next to the bath and are supported by stunning chrome stands which boast a designer look.
+Many of these feature bath shower mixers, producing a complete luxury bathing solution.

 They are, but only if you know what you're doing and have previous experience with this sort of thing.
 Otherwise it's probably a job best left to the professionals.